MechMadHog/MechMadHog.github.io/resources.md

 # Resources

-A curated collection of tools, links, and references I personally use or recommend.
+A curated collection of tools, links, and references I personally use or would recommend.

 Whether you're a developer, designer, creative, or curious learner, you'll find something useful here — from software and learning platforms to productivity hacks and design assets.